-As Founder, Director and Lead Ecologist for AWC, Richard brings over 27 years of professional experience to the task of providing our high-quality ecological services.
+As Founder, Director and Lead Ecologist for AWC, Richard brings 30 years of professional experience to the task of providing our high-quality ecological services.
 He has worked in both the public and private sector as a technical specialist, technical director and team leader.
 This includes national roles as the Head of Ecology for well-respected, multi-disciplinary consultancies.

 Richard is an experienced surveyor of protected species, with survey licences for dormouse, great crested newt and otter.
 He has particular interest in mammals and is the first professional ecologist in the UK to be assessed and certified as a Level 3 Tracker based on his ability to find and interpret wildlife field-signs.
 He has also written published guidance on mammal survey and trains other ecologists.